jzisheng/Scaled-Self-Driving-Car/README.md

 # Scaled Self Driving Car

 For my senior research project I explored the use of deep convolutional neural networks in autonomous cars.
-The goal of this project is to evaluate how well a recurrent neural network and categorical output perform when combined with NVIDIA’s platform.
-These models’ performances are then evaluated on a scaled self driving car and compared to a human driver.
-NVIDIA's model combined with a RNN is able to keep the car within 6.1 cm of a human driver's path.
-This senior project explores implementations of deep convolutional neural networks for autonomous vehicles.
-All implementations are modified versions of NVIDIA's published convolutional neural network \cite{nvidiaendtoend}.
-This project explores the following variations:
-* Categorical Output vs. Single Output
-* Recurrent Neural Network vs. Single State Convolutional Network.

-This research project examines the application and performance of artificial neural networks in autonomous vehicles.
-It focuses on building upon the foundation of fully autonomous vehicles: how the vehicle detects and navigates roads.
 In this project I describe the application of NVIDIA’s end to end learning model, and the expansion of recurrent LSTM layers on top of NVIDIA’s model.
-The performance of NVIDIA’s original model to the new model will be evaluated by using a scaled self driving car platform.
-This paper will describe the platform used to test these models, and the performance evaluated on this platform.
-The performance of the models will be assessed based on the car’s ability to generalize and estimate its own confidence.
+The performance of these models will be evaluated using a scaled self driving car platform.

 ## Getting Started

 The scaled self driving car platform is built on the Donkeycar open source platform.
 This platform combines a RC Car, Raspberry Pi, Python, and various Python packages(Tornado, Keras, Tensorflow, OpenCV) to create a scaled autonomous vehicle.
 This section details the components used to build the platform.

-Below are all the components of hte SSDC
+#### Scaled Self Driving Car Platform

-Traxxas Slash 4x4 The RC Car chosen for this project is a Traxxas Slash 4x4.
+The RC Car chosen for this project is a Traxxas Slash 4x4.
 The Traxxas Slash is a consumer grade remote control car modeled at 1/10th scale.
 At 1/10th scale there is substantial space for a Raspberry Pi, servo board, and battery to be mounted.

-Platform and Camera Mount: The mounting platform is built using a piece of flat plywood and a 3D printed camera mount.
-The 3D Printed Camera mount is uploaded on this project's github repository page \cite{ssdc}

-Keras:In this research projrol car through a pulse width modulation servo board.
-Two channels on the servo board are connected to the RC Car: channel one controls the speed of the motor, and channel two controls the steering.

-Traxxas Slash 4x4 The RC Car chosen for this project is a Traxxas Slash 4x4.
-The Traxxas Slash is a consumer grade remote control car modeled at 1/10th scale.
-At 1/10th scale there is substantial space for a Raspberry Pi, servo board, and battery to be mounted.

-Platform and Camera Mount The mounting platform is built using a piece of flat plywood and a 3D printed camera mount.
-The 3D Printed Camera mount is uploaded on this project's github repository page \cite{ssdc}
+The mounting platform is built using a piece of flat plywood and a 3D printed camera mount.
+The 3D Printed Camera mount is uploaded on this project's github repository page

-Keras In this research project all neural networks are implemented using Keras.
+In this research project all neural networks are implemented using Keras.
 Keras is an open source neural network library written in Python.
 A tensorflow backend is used for building the networks.

-The core data structure of Keras are models made up of a linear stack of layers.
-For example, to construct a simple Sequential model with 100 inputs and 10 categorical outputs:
+## Evaluation
+To evaluate the models I used a

+## Installation instructions

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.